 After many hours of stress, the painting is done.
 Next, I allowed it to dry and cure for several days.
 Since this piece would not be behind glass and needed to be touchable, I treated it.
-This can be frightening because if the dye has not cured for a bit, it can move slightly.
+This can be frightening because if the dye has not cured, it can move slightly.
 Also, some vibrancy can be lost in the treatment, although generally not much.
-Generally I mix the chemical in a bucket and soak scarves and other items, but since this was so large, I just used a large foam brush to saturate it as fast as possible.
+I mix the chemical in a bucket and soak scarves and other items, but since this was so large, I just used a large foam brush to saturate it as fast as possible.
 Then I allowed it to dry well.
-The final step is to wash it with clear water.
+The final step was to wash it with clear water.
 Then the dye should be set.

 Normally, I just paint on a scarf or a piece of silk.
 However, for this project I was given the kite pre made.
 No mistake could be made since I would not have another kite to use.
 I collaborated with Drake pictured here with his wife.
 He is an amazing artist who sews and designs all the kites for the Lewis and Clark kite exhibit.
 He travelled to Great Falls for the reveal and kite flying celebration.

 At the celebration many of my students came to fly the kite, which would travel the country for the year representing Montana.
-Here is Jacob and his little brother Jared.
-Jean Price is also pictured here.
-She is the one who introduced me to my silk painting addiction.
-I took a fabrics class from her at the University of Great Falls.
-She also organizes the Urban Art Project for downtown Great Falls.
+Here is Jacob and Jared, both now young men.
+Jean Price, who introduced me to silk painting, is also pictured here.

 We were blessed with a beautiful day to fly the kites.